Ron Guenther: Education and playing career

 Guenther is a graduate of the University of Illinois, having earned a Bachelor of Science in physical education in 1967 and an M.S. in administration in 1968.
 Guenther also played football at Illinois, lettering in 1965 and 1966 as an offensive lineman as well as being named second-team All-Big Ten and the team MVP in 1966.
-While at Illinois, Guenther was a member of the Kappa Sigma Fraternity.
+While at Illinois, Guenther was a member of Kappa Sigma fraternity.

 Administrative career

 University of Illinois Chancellor Richard Herman was quoted in July, 2006 as saying: "If he's not the best AD in the country, I want to know who is." and "He does a wonderful job of bringing in great coaches and building a team that understands what athletics is and needs to be about."
 (Herman was later relieved of his duties after a scholarship scandal.)